Seegnify/EAGLE/README.md

 an **E**volutionary, **A**utomatic and **G**eneric **L**earning **E**nvironment.

 ## About
-EAGLE is a NAS implementation that finds Neural Network architectures from scrach, without making any assumptions about their internal structure, only based on data.
-The framework itself is also designed from scrach without a deep learning library like TensorFlow, and is implemented in C++.
+EAGLE is a NAS implementation that finds Neural Network architectures from scratch, without making any assumptions about their internal structure, only based on data.
+The framework itself is also designed from scratch without a deep learning library like TensorFlow, and is implemented in C++.

 ## Features
 1. Uses Genetic Algorithms to evolve NN architectures